dotlang/language/README.md

 # Modules

 Modules are source code files.
 You can import them into current module and use their public types and bindings.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports.
 You can also filter/rename imported identifiers to prevent name conflict.

+Note that bindings and functions which start with underscore, won't be available outside their own module.

 **Syntax**